benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 14th May 2013: version 1.0.0
+ - First release!
+ - Slight changes to code calling CosmoTransitions to no longer use quickTunneling = True, on advice from the author of CosmoTransitions, Max Wainwright.
+ - saddle_nudges input argument added, to give a list of floating point numbers to be used as the set of nudge sizes for the displacement of MINUIT off saddle points.
+ - Default Vevacious.py cleaned up a bit to make it easier to substitute in the tree-level potential as the function to be used for the analysis.
+PyMinuit also has limits of a thousand times the energy scale for the VEVs now, to avoid it rolling off to infinity.

  * 26th April 2013: version 0.2.8
  - Publicly available on GitHub, but still not officially released!
  - added optional bool argument to VevaciousRunner::appendResultsToSlha